netmeld/netmeld/datalake/nmdl-list/README.md

 The `nmdl-list` tool is utilized to display the data stored in the data lake in targeted ways.
-The primary focus is to display "binned" data and as may be needed, for an ingest script geared towards usage with the Netmeld datastore.
+The primary focus is to display "binned" data and as may be needed, for an ingest script geared towards usage with the Netmeld Datastore module tools.

 This tool supports extracting information from the data lake from a particular instance in time via the `--before` option.
 This means any data